mdey6/GoTHa/README.md

 1. Do not open the envelopes before solving the corresponding puzzles.
 2. The code does not perform a string compare to figure out if the answer is correct.
 That is to say that the code does not contain the answers.
 As a result, you are free to read and understand any and all of the code.
 In fact, you are encouraged to do so.
 You may find some interesting information that way.
 3. You may also explore all the contents of all the directories in this repository.
-4. Exploring the git history is also a permisable action.
+4. Exploring the git history is also a permissible action.
-5. Hacking the scripts to find a way around them is fair game.
-It is our hope that such a way does not exist.
+5. Hacking the scripts to find a way around them is also fair game.
-6. There may be puzzles that require you to do some coding or at least using a computer.
+6. There may be puzzles that require you to do some coding or at least use a computer to solve them.
 7. Using a search engine is allowed.
 8. Please do not alter the contents of the folder `resources/data`.
 Doing so may render the scripts inoperable.
 9. The unlocked puzzles can be found in `resources/puzzles` in a directory named with the level number.